xoredtwice/chess.eth/README.md

 How to run:
 --------
-+ Install Python3 and Pip3
++ Install Python3, Pip3 and Ganache

 + Create and enable a Python3 virtual environment